-- 1.1 Neasden Primary School's behaviour strategy is aimed at improving educational outcomes for all pupils by promoting and supporting their engagement in education across the school.
-The school focuses on 4 core behavioural attributes: respect, resilience, ambition and creativity.
+- 1.1 Neasden Primary School's behaviour strategy is aimed at creating a culture with high expectations of behaviour and establishing calm, safe and supportive environments conducive to learning across the school.
 Good behaviour and self-discipline leads to effective learning and helps prepare children and young people for life beyond the school gate. - 1.2 This policy outlines the high behavioural standards the School expects from all our pupils and sets out the sanctions that will follow if this policy is not adhered to.
-This policy should be read in conjunction with the school's exclusions policy, anti-bullying policy, SEND and safeguarding and child protection policy, all of which can be found on the School's website.
+This policy should be read in conjunction with the school's [exclusions and suspensions policy, anti-bullying policy, drugs policy], SEND and safeguarding and child protection policy, all of which can be found on the School's website.
 It will be reviewed annually by the Board of Trustees.
-This policy will be reviewed annually by the Local Governing Body.